amitsaha/amitsaha.github.io/content/aws-assume-iam-role-from-another.md

 In each of the configuration directory, you will have to run `terraform init` before you can run `terraform apply`.

+This functionality may be found useful in different problem scenarios.
+Next, I describe the scenario where I first used it.

 ## Problem Scenario

 Consider the following scenario for 3 services running on their own AWS EC2 instances in